naire-db/naire-app/docs/form-body.md

 }

 interface FileQuestion extends Question {
-  extensions: string[];  // accepts all extensions if empty }
+  extensions: string[];  // Accepts all extensions if empty }

 // Other types have no specific fields